loisbaker/OceananigansLagrangianFilter.jl/docs/src/theory/Eulerian_Lagrangian_definitions.md

 The Eulerian mean ``\bar{f}^{\mathrm{E}}(\vb*{x},t)`` is the field found by taking an average in time at a fixed spatial location ``\vb*{x}``.

+Note that OceananigansLagrangianFilter can also be used to find the Eulerian mean.
+Two different ways to do this are described in [helpful tips](@ref "Helpful tips").

 ## Lagrangian averaging
 In contrast, the Lagrangian mean finds the temporal average whilst moving with the flow on an (imaginary) fluid particle.
 We define the Lagrangian weighted temporal mean as
 ```math